Hiktron/Hizmos/journal.md

 ### 1. Sourcing Components in Egypt

 One of the biggest challenges was finding the required components and modules.
-Some parts were difficult to obtain locally, getting the ultimate components and tools to make the best tool ever was a real problem while importing parts increased costs and delivery times and also the customs clearance was a huge problem
+Some parts were difficult to obtain locally getting the best components and tools to make the best tool ever was a real problem while importing parts increased costs and delivery times and also the customs clearance was a huge problem

 ### 2. SPI busses config

-Combining an ESP32-S3,2x CC1101 (sub-ghz), 2x nrf24 2.4ghz , Sd card, and expansion interfaces
+Combining an ESP32-S3,2x CC1101 (sub-ghz), 2x nrf24 2.4ghz , Sd card, and expansion baords
 all of those works on spi bus required many design revisions and consumed alot of effort to get the pcb design right from the first time